Friends for the Abbott Marshlands is happy to … [Read More...] about Abbott Marshlands Nature Book Club 2021 Selections

 Purpose: To further the protection and preservation of the Abbott Marshlands by celebrating its ecological and historic significance.

 The Marshlands offer year-round and seasonal habitat for an astonishing wealth of plants, birds, mammals, and other wildlife.
 At the same time, the Marshlands provide important ecological services for the communities that surround it.

 The Abbott Marshlands are a natural and cultural treasure for all the citizens of New Jersey.
 Its urban surroundings make the Marshlands a uniquely accessible island of biodiversity, and highlight the importance of protecting its natural resources.

 Participants: Shows are open to both non-professional and professional photographers, and to both adult and youth photographers.
 The maximum age for youth entrants is 18 or a high school senior.
 Photographs must be taken at the Abbott Marshlands.
-For access points and maps, see ‘Trails & Directions‘, and for a schedule of programs, see ‘Download a Schedule Here‘.
-(Winter 2019 schedule is due soon).
+For access points and maps, see ‘Trails & Directions‘, and for a schedule of programs, see the Calendar.

 Awards: Prizes are awarded for Best in Show Adult, Best in Show Youth, and for the Best Entry in each category.